amiruldevkun/Dating-Prediction/README.md

 ## Why use C# when you already have a python repo with the same goal?

 The reason why I use C# instead of python is because python doesn't have the features that I needed for this project specifically and because I wanted to learn new languages too.
-C# also have a lot in common with java like how the syntax works and how the code kinda written.
+C# also have a lot in common with java like how the syntax works and how the code gets written.

 ## The obstacles when making this project